AhmedNasser23/Speedo-Transfer/README.md

-# 💳 Speedo Transfer
+# 💳 **Speedo Transfer**

-**Speedo Transfer** is an iOS mobile application designed to simplify money transfers, offering users a secure and efficient platform for managing their finances on the go.
+**Speedo Transfer** is an iOS mobile application designed to streamline money transfers, providing a secure, efficient, and user-friendly platform for managing finances on the go.

 ---

-## 🚀 **Features**
+## 🚀 **Key Features**

 1. **User Profiles**
+   - Easy registration with secure authentication.
-   - Secure user registration and authentication.
+   - Personalizable user profiles, editable details such as name, email, and password.
-   - Profile management with editable personal details.

 2. **Account Management**
-   - View account balances and transaction history.
+   - View balances, track transactions, and manage funds.
-   - Sub-accounts for budgeting and transaction categorization.
+   - Sub-accounts for budgeting, categorizing credits and debits.

 3. **Fund Transfers**
-   - Internal transfers (within user accounts).
-   - External transfers (to other app users or bank accounts).
+   - Perform **internal** transfers (within the app) and **external** transfers (to bank accounts or other users).
-   - Recipient verification via API before completing transactions.
+   - Verify recipient details via an API before completing any transactions for added security.

-4. **Notifications**
+4. **Notifications & Alerts**
-   - Alerts for successful transactions and errors (e.g., insufficient funds).
+   - Get instant notifications for successful transactions and errors (e.g., insufficient funds).
-   - Inactivity alerts requiring re-login for security.
+   - Re-login required after two minutes of inactivity for enhanced security.

 5. **Favorites Management**
-   - Save, edit, and delete recipients for quick transfers.
+   - Save, edit, and delete frequent recipients for fast and easy transfers.

-6. **Robust Error Handling**
+6. **Error Handling**
-   - User-friendly error messages for server issues and connectivity problems.
+   - Friendly error messages for connectivity issues and failed transactions.

 ---